btcjon/tv2mt4/readme.txt

+Goal is to refactor these rules into yaml code that can be read ultimately by 'business-rules' for python.
+We want an easy way to add/adjust rules and conditions easily.

 Incoming messages will adhere to a standardized syntax for simplicity and flexibility in parsing.

 Message information will be key-value paired using '=' and separated by commas.

+There are 2 major types of incoming messages:
+    1. update type = meant to update fields in airtable
+    2. order messages = meant to send to pineconnector IF they pass field value rules (filters)

 Here are definitions: